AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 - video_id: The unique ID of the video that needs to be extended.
 - end_image_url: The link to the image for the last frame of the extended video, optional parameter.

-An example of the filled form is as follows:
+The sample input is as follows:

 <p><img src="https://cdn.acedata.cloud/vv0rxk.png" width="500" class="m-auto"></p>